Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/04-mult-ddr-banks/README.md

 ## Set v++ Linker Options

-You will instruct the `v++` Kernel Linker to connect the kernel arguments to the corresponding banks.
+Instruct the `v++` Kernel Linker to connect the kernel arguments to the corresponding banks.
 Use the `sp` option to map kernel ports or kernel arguments.

 * **Kernel args**: